dkh0387/nextjsblueprint/README.md

 - Separate the app in two parts: ath part and main part, since auth part does not need a frame
 - Directory naming: `(auth)\signup`: router ignores the `(auth)` part for the url
-- Backend in NexJS: we use server actions (functions, which generate requests for CRUD, etc.)
+- Backend in NexJS: we use server actions (functions, which generate requests for CRUD, etc.), see `(auth)/signup/actions.ts` as example
+-